NostraPredator-dev/Hangman-Game/README.md

 # Hangman

-Hangman Game made in Python without the figurine.
+Hangman Game made in Python that runs in the terminal.
-Note: Install english-words package